-Divers are a big part of the Aquarium experience—they chat with guests during daily shows and can often be spotted working inside our exhibits—but did you know that many of these people are volunteers?
+Divers are a big part of the Aquarium—they chat with guests during our daily experiences and can often be spotted working inside our exhibits—but did you know that many of these people are volunteers?
 The Aquarium is extremely fortunate to have a crew of approximately 100 volunteer divers, and we’re always looking for more!

 We asked two volunteer divers to talk with us about why they love diving at the Aquarium, and what keeps them coming back: Jim Middleton has been volunteering with us for over 27 years and has racked more than 10,000 hours of service; Carina Martin relocated to Seattle a couple years ago and has been an active volunteer ever since.